 A table containing information for each cell within the chosen content type.
 This provides detailed information on each dataset within the chosen content category.

 Report header

-The data content of each of the header fields is defined in Table C-3-1 below:
+The data content of each of the header fields is defined in Table 3 below: